sisoe24/Nuke-Tools-ST/README.md

 The accepted file extension are `.cpp` or `.blink`.

-## Package Settings
+## Connection

 No settings are necessary if connection is expected to be on the same computer.
 NukeToolsST will automatically connect to the `localhost` and will use the port configuration found inside _$HOME/.nuke/NukeServerSocket.ini_.
 The configuration value is updated automatically each time its changed inside the plugin.

-However if connection is between different computers, user must specify the host and the port manually.
+However if connection is between different computers, port and hostname must be changed manually.

 > Keep in mind that, once the addresses are specified manually, will always take over the defaults one.
 Its best to delete them if you want to just use it one the same computer.

+### Note

+Attempting to connect to a manually specified host that is down (not reachable) will result in a temporary freeze of the Sublime UI for 10 seconds.

+## Package Settings

 ### `nss_port`:`integer`